dcoates83/Azure-Sky-Ragdolls/pages/index.md

             <p>
               We socialize our kittens well.
 They are part of our home and used to all the strange noises and sights most homes have.
 Nanny Sophia of course is constantly “on the job”.
-Socialization before 2 months old is extremely important to having a happy, well-balanced cat.
+The Socialization by us, before they're 2 months old is extremely important to providing you happy, well-balanced cat.
             </p>
             <h2>